 This is the library guide for Linda Taylor's Bio 101 class.
 The resources and guidance here will help you complete your keystone species paper.

 On this page, try some links in the Getting Started box if you're still trying to pick a species.
-Find out how you can get help from a librarian in the Contact Us Remotely box.
+Find out how you can get help from a librarian in the Contact Us box.

 On the Books page, find out how to locate print books and ebooks on your species and learn how to determine a book is good quality.